 Select Carefully Raised Animal Products - Animals, like humans, are not immune to a grain-laden diet...those foods tend to produce sick and fat animals.
 Factory-farmed animals, even fish, are fed cheap grain to make them grow (fat) quickly.
 Replace factory farmed animal products with wild caught, free range, grass fed, pastured, or other local animal products where you know your farmer and agree with the manner in which the animals are raised.

 The healthiest animal products come from those that are raised in their natural environments and fed their genetically appropriate diet.
-For example, cattle have four stomachs so they can digest grass; it's best to find a farm that raises their cattle in a pasture and feeds grass year-round.
-There is a reason why "grass fed" is all the rage: it's delicious!
-Chicken is best if allowed to wander freely, eating grass, insects, nuts & seeds, etc. Select free range or pastured eggs - you'll know you have a healthy, nutrient-packed egg if the yolk is a deep orange color.
+For example, the natural diet of cattle is grass so it's best to find beef products from a farm that raises their cattle in a pasture and feeds grass year-round.
+"Grass-fed" beef and butter is delicious!
+Chicken is best if allowed to wander freely, eating grass, insects, nuts and seeds, etc. Select free-range or 'pastured' eggs - the nutrient-packed yolks are a deep orange color.
 Animal products from those raised in a traditional manner are much more nutritious than factory-farmed products; traditional farms offer an environmentally sustainable and ethical way to raise animals; and your purchase supports small farms.
 It’s a win-win-win situation!

-Pick the Food You Want to Keep the Most - Think of that one food that makes you start salivating just by saying it's name in your head, the one that you really don't want to give up, the one you love the most and want to hang onto forever.
-Bad news, it's probably the food that is hurting you the most and it's a good place to start your elimination diet.
+Pick the Food You Want to Keep the Most - Think of that one food that makes you start salivating just a mere thought, the one that you really don't want to give up, the one you love the most and want to hang onto forever.
+Bad news...it's probably the food that is hurting you the most and is a good place to start your elimination diet.
 Our favorite foods are often controlled by the addictive nature of that food - whether it's fresh bread, homemade pasta, cookie dough ice cream, cheese, potato chips, beer, doughnuts... the list goes on and on.
 All those foods influence our brain's opiate receptors and hormone levels.
 Pick "the one" and be done.